 Dennis has now finished the project, and I am proud to feature his efforts.
 Take it away, Dennis!

 Thank you, Mardy!

-Even Mardy did not know that, thanks to his encouragement, this feature fulfills a fantasy I had as a boy — one day writing something
+Even Mardy did not know that, thanks to his encouragement, this feature fulfills a fantasy I had as a boy — one day writing something about the Presidents.